sjaehn/BShapr/README.md

 shapes can be connected to different target effects, such as level, balance, or stereo width, and can be combined together.

-### Monitor

-The Monitor in the upper part of the GUI visualizes the input and the output levels.
-You can change the zoom by scrolling the mouse wheel.

 ### Sequence size

-You can set the lenght of the whole shape sequence between 1 and 16 seconds, beats or bars.
+On the bottom of the widget, you can set the lenght of the whole shape sequence between 1 and 16 seconds, beats or bars.
 Change the value by dragging, scrolling or clicking on its up and down arrows and select a base.

+### MIDI control

+Not active yet.

 ### Shape selector